mykeels/Jusibe/README.md

 - Provide useful critism.
 I would love to hear from you, really

 Thanks, Ikechi Michael I.

+[@allengblack](https://twitter.com/allengblack) made some significant updates to this.
+Follow him on Twitter, too and you can see some more of his work [here](https://github.com/allengblack)

 ### License
 The MIT License (MIT).
 Please see License File for more information.